 Preliminary Efficacy

-Change in weekly parenteral support (PS: parenteral nutrition (PN) and/or intravenous (IV) fluid volume) from baseline, by recording PS volume in the patient daily diary
+Change in weekly volume of parenteral support (PS: parenteral nutrition (PN) with or without intravenous (IV) fluid volume) from baseline, by recording PS volume in the patient daily diary

 Time frame: 24 weeks